aryanyk/proxyaudit/README.md

 # proxyaudit
 This GitHub repository is a tool for fetching, validating, and storing working proxies.
-It can scrape proxies from multiple sources, check their availability, and categorize them into separate lists for HTTP, HTTPS, SOCKS4, and SOCKS5 proxies
+It can scrape proxies from multiple sources, check their availability, and categorize them into separate lists for HTTP, HTTPS, SOCKS4, and SOCKS5 proxies.
+The tool supports multithreading to quickly scan and identify valid proxies, and can provide the proxy lists in various formats like TXT.
+This makes it easy for users to access a reliable and up-to-date collection of working proxies across different protocols.